Galaktionm/Galaktionm.github.io/_posts/2022-11-08-Persistence Configuration.md

 #### Fluent API
 Fluent API is a great way to define entity relationships, and as someone who likes explicitly defining such things, is the one try to always use.
 Relationships defined this way are written in Database Context class’s OnModelCreating(ModelBuilder builder) method, which is handy in a way that you all of the logic explicitly defined in one place, which you can check and update anytime.
 Basic Fluent API code looks like this:

 `builder.Entity<City>().HasOne<Country>(e=>e.Country).WithMany(e=>e.Cities).HasForeignKey(p=>p.CountryId);`

-Which makes it clear what kind of relationship entities have and what keys they use.
+This approach makes it clear what kind of relationship entities have and what keys they use.